 ory to science.

 Veritas continued to expand a grade a year and by the 2001-2002 school year had over 180 K-10th-grade students in ten classes.
 That year, Bryan Lynch, whose original vision it had been to start Veritas, was able to leave his long-time position as AP European History teacher at Newberg High School and finally come on board as Veritas’ Headmaster.
-Having outgrown Newberg Christian Church, Veritas was also able to relocate to leased property behind the First Presbyterian Church off College Street, where it currently resides.
+Having outgrown Newberg Christian Church, Veritas was able to move to leased property behind the First Presbyterian Church off College Street.
 There, the school settled in six modular buildings with a total of 14 classrooms, a science/art lab, a music room, a library, and an office.